 Measure of the extent to which a company is funded by borrowings rather than shareholders' equity.
 A highly leveraged company carries a lot of debt.

-The debts of a company and other financial obligations; the opposite of assets.
+The debts of a company and other financial obligations.

 An insurance contract which promises the payment of an agreed sum of money upon the death of the insured within a specified period of time.
 Also known as life assurance.